Updated September 2017

 People can apply through the insurance marketplace online, by mail, or in person.
-(The open enrollment period for coverage in 2016 is November 1, 2017 through December 15, 2017, and some states with State-Based Marketplaces have longer open enrollment periods.)
+(The open enrollment period for coverage in 2018 is November 1, 2017 through December 15, 2017, and some states with State-Based Marketplaces have longer open enrollment periods.)
 Applicants need to provide information on their income, the people in their household, how they file their taxes, and whether they have an offer of health coverage through their job.
 Based on the information provided in the application, the marketplace determines whether members of the household are eligible for premium tax credits or other health care programs like Medicaid and the Children’s Health Insurance Program (CHIP).

 No. People can choose to receive the credits in advance.
 Many people won’t be able to afford paying all of their premiums upfront and waiting until they file taxes to get reimbursed.
 Getting the premium tax credits in advance allows them to pay their monthly insurance premiums and enroll in coverage purchased through the marketplace.
 This is how it would work:

 People who receive advance payments of the premium tax credit will need to file taxes for the year in which they receive them.
 For example, someone who received advance payments of the credit for the 2017 calendar year will need to file a tax return for 2017 before the April 2018 deadline.

 People who did not file a tax return in prior years can still qualify for a premium tax credit if they are otherwise eligible, but they will have to file a return for years they receive advance payments of the premium tax credit to qualify in future years.
-For example, people who received advance premium tax credits in 2014 but did not file a 2014 tax return will not be able to qualify for the premium tax credit for 2016 coverage.
+For example, people who received advance premium tax credits in 2016 are required to file a tax return and reconcile their APTC for 2016.

 People can also take a lower advance payment than the amount that is calculated based on their estimated income for the year and receive any remaining credit they are due at tax time.